Can you sell your home if it lacks planning permission?

-If you are selling your home that needs planning permission because over the years you made some alterations or improvement to the property, chances of a quick sale are slim to none.
-Aside from that, homes which lack planning permission is also un-mortgage able.
+If you are selling your home that needs planning permission because you made some alterations or improvement to the property over the years, chances of a quick sale are slim to none.
+Aside from that, homes which lack planning permission is also un-mortgageable.

 What are permitted developments?

 Improvements which are classified as permitted development (PD) do not require you to make an application for permission and obtain consent.
 PD are works which technically require planning permission but for which planning permission is deemed to have been granted under a general permitted development order.

 Extension to the side or rear of your home can be classified as PD, provided that it is less in volume than 15% of the size of your home.
 For terraced houses, the permitted extension size is less than 10% of the size of the house.

 However, you should note that a PD may still need building regulations approval.

 Which improvements or extensions require planning permission?